PCCLibrary/instruction-requests/resources/docs/dropzone-implementation.md

 4. Upon form submission, the token is included and files are associated with the new request
 5. The token expires after 120 minutes, and temporary files are cleaned up after 24 hours

+### System Harmonization

+The file handling system has been harmonized to ensure consistent behavior:

+1. Both `CustomPathGenerator` and `MediaController` use identical directory creation logic
+2. All components share standardized path generation strategies
+3. Error handling and reporting is consistent across all system elements
+4. Return values and error states are handled uniformly
+5. Directory verification ensures all paths are actual directories, not files

 ### File Upload Flow

 1. User drags files onto the dropzone or clicks to browse